NoroffFEU/development-platforms/Firebase-Case-Study.md

 Firebase provides an arsenal of different tools and features required to build an app through SDKs (Software Development Kits).
 These include Authentication, Hosting, Cloud Functions, Cloud Storage, Realtime Database, Performance Monitoring, Analytics, Cloud Messaging, and more.

-In this case study, I aim to answer everything I initially wondered about Firebase, including practical examples.
+In this case study, I aim to answer everything you may initially be wondering about Firebase, including practical examples.
 Let's begin.

 # Brief History